-Here, you’ll find everything you need to navigate the challenges of large dog ownership.
-We cover every facet of pet care imaginable, including health, nutrition, grooming and training – and we always do so while specifically focusing on large dogs.
+Here, you’ll find everything you need to navigate the challenges and joys of large dog ownership.
+We cover every facet of pet care imaginable, including breed profiles, dog food, grooming, product reviews, and training.
+And we always do so while specifically focusing on large dog breeds.

-And by “large” we mean dogs that are at least 50 pounds or so.
-We hope that small-dog owners still find our content helpful, but we want to be perfectly clear: We are big-dog people.
+And by “large” we mean dogs that are at least 50 pounds.
+We hope that small-dog owners still find our content helpful, but we want to be perfectly clear: We are big-dog people!

 We accomplish this in three different ways: